adrianbj/ProcessMigrator/README.md

 * Can migrate full page content/data for all the above field types, except File and Image

 ##Notes
-* It supports multi-language fields
+* It supports multi-language fields, but you should make sure to have language support already installed on the destination installation before running the import
-* It supports links in RTE fields that have been converted with the PageLinkAbstractor module
+* It supports links in RTE fields that have been converted with the PageLinkAbstractor module - make sure the module is installed on the destination server before running the import
+* Be aware of migrating textarea fields with the Inputfield Type set to CKEditor.
+You need to make sure that CKEDitor is installed on the destination installation, or the settings may conflict.
+* In general you should make sure that any required custom fieldtypes are already installed on the destination server before running the import

 ##Roadmap

-* Debug language field issues - not sure if these are related to this module or some of the new dev version language tools
+* Add automated checking for required modules/fieldtypes etc on the destination server before starting the import to prevent possible errors.
 * Add the ability to choose exactly what you want exported and imported - probably a series of checkboxes allowing you to select exactly which fields, templates, and pages.

 ##Support
 http://processwire.com/talk/topic/4420-page-list-migrator/